MSP360 RMM logo

 MSP360

-MSP360 RMM uses per-admin pricing, unlimited endpoints pricing, runs on cloud, supports Windows, macOS, Linux, and 15-day free trial.
+MSP360 RMM uses per admin per month with unlimited endpoints pricing, runs on cloud, supports Windows, macOS, Linux, and 15-day free trial; permanently free Community Edition (up to 50 endpoints).

 Written by RajatFact-checked by Chandrasmita